HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

 ### Viewing the Update History page

 1. To access the update history, click the **Update history** button in the application header.
-The **Update history** button also contains the total number of bulk update operations triggered.
+The **Update history** button also shows the number of ongoing bulk update operations triggered.

     ![](../../../../assets/HCL_Content_Reporting_Cherry_Picking_history_button.png)